 Go to the Settings page of the GitHub repo of your site and enter your custom domain into the "GitHub Pages" section.

 CNAME record in the root folder of your repo.
 CNAME stands for Canonical Name and DNS servers use it to alias one domain name to another.
 You can also make GitHub use HTTPS with your custom domain by ticking the "Enforce HTTPS" checkbox.

 Log in to your account at your domain provider and navigate to the "DNS Management" (or similarly named) section inside the admin area.
 Here, you need to do two things:

 Arecords that point your apex domain to GitHub Pages' servers.
 You need to create four

 CNAMErecord that points the www subdomain to your default GitHub Pages site.

 Here are the five DNS records you need to set up:

 You usually have to wait up to 24 hours until the changes propagate.
-Then, you can check the health of your DNS servers by running a free DNS test with a provider such as Leaf DNS.
+Then, you can check the health of your DNS servers by running a free DNS test with Leaf DNS or a similar provider.
 You should see something like this:

 GitHub also shows a warning if there are any problems with your configuration.
 That's all.